imKokoT/simple-backup-tool/README.md

 # config.yaml
 Application settings contains at *config.yaml* from configs folder.
 You can change settings to control this tool.
- - hide_password_len - if true will hide length of password at encryption process; if false password will hide with \*
- - download_chunk_size - Google Drive download chunk size; default 10MB
+### packer's configs
  - allow_local_replace - if true restored backup will rewrite current local changes, if false will create new folder
  - ask_before_replace - if true will ask before replace files
+ - ask_for_other_extract_path - if true will ask for path if failed to unpack folder
  - include_gitignore - if true will include .gitignore files patterns
+ - restore_to_tmp_if_path_invalid - if true will restore target folder or file to tmp/restored
+### miscellaneous
+ - auto_remove_archive - if true archives, that was created or downloaded, will be deleted; .tar excluded
+ - download_chunk_size - Google Drive download chunk size; default 10MB
- - ask_for_other_extract_path - if true will ask for path if failed to unpack folder
+ - hide_password_len - if true will hide length of password at encryption process; if false password will hide with \*
+ - human_sizes - if true, byte sizes will print in "B", "KB", "MB", "GB", "TB"

 # Advanced ignore settings
 Schema's *ignore* parameter will ignore global and always.
 But if you don't want to write vary large ignore patterns in schema, you can create *.sbtignore* file at some place in target directory. *.sbtignore* includes *.gitignore* syntax.

-Beside this, you can include *.gitignore* files to, BUT you should to enable this function by setting *include_gitignore* to **true** at app config.
+Beside this, you can include *.gitignore* files too, BUT you should to enable this function by setting *include_gitignore* to **true** at the app config.